 - The student is in an alternate curriculum aligned with their state's academic standards and is participating in the state's alternate accountability assessment

-W-APT is the screener that is based upon the ACCESS for ELLs.
+K W-APT and WIDA Online Screener are based upon the ACCESS for ELLs 2.0.
 Its purposes are for the following:

 - To identify students who may be candidates for English as a Second Language (ESL) and/or bilingual services.

 - To determine the academic English language proficiency levels of students new to a school or to the U.S school system in order to determine appropriate levels and amount of instructional services.

 - To accurately assign students identified as ELLs to one of the tiers for ACCESS for ELLs.

 The K-W-APT test forms and administration manuals are located on the WIDA website.
 Districts must enter their ACCESS username and password to view and print the files.